-2.3 Overview panel
+2.4 Overview panel

 In the overview panel of VOSviewer, an overview of the currently active map is shown.
 Each item in the map is indicated by a small colored dot.
-A rectangular frame is displayed in the overview panel to indicate the area of the currently active map that is shown in the main panel.
-By left-clicking in the overview panel, the area of the currently active map that is shown in the main panel can be changed.
+A rectangular frame is displayed in the overview panel to indicate the area in the currently active map that is shown in the main panel.
+By left-clicking in the overview panel, the area in the currently active map that is shown in the main panel can be changed.

-2.4 Action panel
+2.5 Action panel

 The action panel of VOSviewer can be used to undertake all kinds of actions.
 The panel consists of three tabs: The Action tab, the Items tab, and the Map tab.
-These tabs are discussed in Subsections 2.4.1, 2.4.2, and 2.4.3.
-In Subsection 2.4.4, the Options dialog box is discussed.
+These tabs are discussed in Subsections 2.5.1, 2.5.2, and 2.5.3.

-2.4.1 Action tab
+2.5.1 Action tab